fjalvingh/fjalvingh.github.io/site/content/pdp-1144/rl02-usb/index.md

 [Download the flash tool (Uniflash) from here](https://www.ti.com/tool/UNIFLASH) and install it.

-Run the Uniflash tool, select the correct controller:
+Run the Uniflash tool, select the correct controller and device (TM4C1232C3PM):

 ![flash tool config](flashtoolconfig.png)